LDAWG-a11y/a11yWebApp/src/guides/modal-vs-non-modal-dialogs.md

 Sure, there are likely situations where it is not super clear whether the dialog you want is modal or non-modal, but a some things that should feature in your decision should be:

 * Does it dim the rest of the screen?
-* Does it require a user to agree to or confirm to something or some other important action?
+* Does it require a user to agree to or confirm to something or some other critical action?
 * Does it cover most of the page?
 * If it doesn't cover most of the page, is the page below inactive whilst the dialog is open?